The d-critical structure on the Quot scheme of points of a Calabi-Yau 3-fold: The d-critical structure(s) on

-While we certainly believe this to be true, we have chosen to pursue a local argument to obtain the equality of d-critical structures using the derived deformation theory of $\BCal{M}_n$.
+We have chosen to pursue a local argument to obtain the equality of d-critical structures using the derived deformation theory of $\BCal{M}_n$.
 This gives us more control over the derived tangent complex and explicit Darboux charts, which we are comfortable with, and also avoids possible technicalities on shifted symplectic structures on derived quotient stacks.
+Our local approach should be applicable any time one can get a concrete handle on the formal completion of a derived stack at a point.